 NEC is a devastating intestinal disease that affects vulnerable infants during their first weeks and months of life.
 Up to 50% of the babies who get NEC will die, and survivors often face life-long health challenges.
 Yet, few people have even heard of the disease.

 We’re inviting families who have been impacted by NEC, as well as clinicians, researchers, and other stakeholders dedicated to preventing NEC to show us – in photos and stories – what NEC looks like and what they’re doing to build a world without NEC.

 Let’s elevate the conversation around NEC and expose the scars, the trauma, and the stillness that come after a NEC diagnosis.
 Our goal is to empower families and stakeholders to join the international community that’s working to build a world without NEC.

 Examples from families: photos of scars, empty cribs, empty baby shoes, and any other photos that help to depict the challenges and trauma caused by NEC.

 Examples from clinicians/other stakeholders: labs, teams, and the people/equipment that’s helping us build a world without NEC.

 Here’s how you can get involved:

-- Order your NEC gear by shopping at the NEC Society’s store
+- Order your NEC gear by shopping at the NEC Society’s online store

 - Join our email list